fabvalaaah/cbcleaner/README.md

 Ubuntu.
 I previously added a symbolic link to the binary "cbcleaner" from the release directory of the NetBeans project into /usr/bin.
 Only one instance of the daemon will remain active through several session logins.
-To check if the daemon is active, just execute "sudo ps xj | grep cbcleaner" in a terminal.
+To check if the daemon is active, just execute "ps xj | grep cbcleaner" in a terminal.
 Logs are also pushed into /var/log/syslog (cat /var/log/syslog | grep cbcleaner).
-To stop the daemon, you just have to kill the process with "sudo kill <cbcleaner pid>"
+To stop the daemon, you just have to kill the process with "kill [cbcleaner PID]"

 Usage example 1 : "./cbcleaner", clipboards will be cleared every 120s with warning pop-ups activated.